 The lower left portion of Figure 2 shows the basic principle of reverse osmosis desalination.
-When saltwater forced through semipermeable membrane at high enough pressure (typically 800 psi) pure water will pass through the membrane, but salts will not.
+When saltwater is forced through a semipermeable membrane at high enough pressure-typically 800 psi-pure water will pass through the membrane, but salts will not.
 The membrane acts as a barrier to contaminants such as salts, viruses and bacteria, separating them from the pure water.